belueu/spring-boot-master/README.md

 #### Application.yml examples:

-    The same results can be achieved using .yml files that have a "json-like" structure
+    The same results can be achieved using .yml files that have a "json-like" structure.

 ![](spring-boot-dependency-injection/src/main/resources/assets/Screenshot%202022-02-22%20at%2011.38.05.png)